 Posted on his Instagram over a year ago, Hunter has decided intentionally to antagonize Fury despite having no hope of a meeting.

 Fury is tied into his next three bouts.
-The 31-year-old battles Deontay Wilder firstly.
+The 31-year-old battles Deontay Wilder first.
 Secondly, Dillian Whyte before eventually Anthony Joshua.

 TYSON FURY vs ANTHONY JOSHUA

-The Joshua fight is the most lucrative at this stage, especially if staged at Wembley Stadium in the United Kingdom.
+The Joshua fight is the most lucrative, primarily if staged at Wembley Stadium in the United Kingdom.

 The Pay-Per-View alone in the UK is expected to hit two million purchases.
 With a price already estimated to be at least £34.95 on Sky and BT Sport Box Office platforms, that’s a healthy £70 million pot ($100 million) before fans are even considered into the equation.

-Packing 90,000 into the National Stadium, once the coronavirus crisis is fully under control and at elevated prices, would be a further windfall.
+Packing 90,000 into the National Stadium, once the coronavirus crisis is entirely under control and at elevated prices, would be a further windfall.

-At for Hunter, his only hope is to go down the mandatory route and try to land one of the main spots with the major organizations.
+Regarding Hunter, his only hope is to go down the mandatory route.
+He has to try to land one of the main spots with the major organizations.

 A draw with Alexander Povetkin, and a highly debated one at that, didn’t help his cause.
 But judging on form alone, Hunter is one of those leading the chasing pack and could be in line for Fury or Joshua by the time their two-fight saga is over in 2022 or 2023.